maubanel/p4v-unreal/large-changes/README.md

 ![](../images/line3.png)

 If you have copied a new project or updated a lot of files outside of the Unreal engine.
 It is best to update the **Perforce** depot outside of the engine directly in **P4V**.
+Inside the engine I have not found a quick way to mark a large amount of files to add in the editor.
+Instead we use **P4V**.

 <br>